Monica Nuvamsa, Executive Director/KUYI General Manager

 HOPI Substance Abuse Prevention Center

-Kevin Nash Program Manager
+Kevin Nash, Program Manager

 Kevin Nash, Hopi, is a member of the Tobacco Clan from the Village of Sichomovi.
 Kevin joins the HOPI Substance Abuse Prevention Center staff as the Program Manager.
 Prior to joining The Hopi Foundation, Kevin served as an Elderly Coordinator where he was able to meet and learn about community strengths and weaknesses.
 Learning the dynamics of how the cycle of various activities affects all members of the communities inspired him to apply as the Program Manager.
 All members of the community have value and contribute in their own way; keeping on the positive side of life is a daily chore each of us should happily accept.
 Kevin also served as a Facilitator for Positive Leadership Practices; in this role he coached management and supervisory employees on problem solving techniques and improving communication skills.
-Kevin currently holds the position of Vice President for the Hopi Alliance Against Substance Abuse (HAASA) and is a member of the Hopi Assisted Living Facility Task Team.
+Kevin served as Vice President for the Hopi Alliance Against Substance Abuse (HAASA) and as a member of the Hopi Assisted Living Facility Task Team.
 He has a passion to give back to the community through his experience, strength and hope.
 Kevin is a Desert Storm/Gulf War Veteran and served as a U.S. Marine.
 More recently, Kevin participated in the 2010-2011 Hopi Leadership Program.

 Racheal, Hopi/Tewa, is a member of the Roadrunner Clan of Sichomovi Village in the community of Polacca, AZ.
 As a mother of four children, she has three sons, one daughter and is a grandmother to four grandsons and one granddaughter.
 Racheal has been a part of the HOPI Substance Abuse Prevention Center since its inception.
 As a Mentor she provides mentoring service to individuals who may have substance abuse issues.
 Prevention education and awareness presentations are also an important part of the work the Center offers.
 This sharing of information is conducted throughout all the Hopi communities by way of village organizations, meetings, and tribal departments.
 Racheal and other HSAPC staff are often asked to do outreach presentations of their work to organizations both on and off the reservation.
 Some of her previous work experience includes operating heavy equipment on road construction projects as well as a Head Start school bus driver.
 Racheal is an alumnus of The Hopi Foundation's inaugural 2006-2007 Hopi Leadership Program, she was one of thirteen Hopi participants selected to participate in this first class.